 It’s not about shiny tech though.
 It’s about connection and co-creating with you - our audience.

-In a past life, Fast Familiar made work under the name fanSHEN - it’s used in various reviews and articles.
-You can see the work we made under that name, and the reason why we changed it here.
+We’ve been around since 2008 and in a past life, Fast Familiar made work under the name fanSHEN - it’s used in various reviews and articles.
+You can see the work we made under that name, and the reason we changed it here.

 Fast Familiar were selected for Aesthetica Art Prize Anthology: Future Now - 100 contemporary artists of 2020.

 The Metro recognised our legacy of digital innovation, “The digital studio was doing the business way before the lockdown trend for online arts experiences”.
 We were praised by The Guardian for pioneering “a hybrid form that is its own thing entirely… Fast Familiar are making participatory stories that feel distinctly theatrical.”

 The Justice Syndicate was longlisted for the Lumen Prize, and received multiple 4 and 5 star reviews.

 The Acquisitions Panel received the Activist Museum Award.

 The Curse of the Burial Dagger won Best Mystery Game at the Bullseye Awards and was a semi-finalist for the ‘Players’ Choice’ award.

 Do What You Must was invited to be part of the official cultural programme in the Green Zone at COP26.

 Social Sandwich was selected for the prestigious international MediaFutures programme, which supports innovative artists working with technology to critique its impact on individuals and society.